 As you can see, LegalZoom’s trademark search service isn’t good value because it doesn’t provide you with the information you’re really looking for.
 In contrast, an experienced trademark attorney will conduct a comprehensive federal trademark search and then issue you a detailed opinion fully explaining the results of the trademark search.
 You will then know about the risks associated with using and registering your trademark.
 Armed with that information, you can then make an informed decision as to whether you want to move forward with the trademark registration process, or perhaps choose a different trademark with less potential problems.

-If you have any questions about why using LegalZoom for your trademark search is not a good idea, please do not hesitate to contact me.
+If you have any questions about why using LegalZoom for your trademark search is not a good idea, please do not hesitate to reach me at (314) 749-4059, via the contact form on this page, or through email at firstname.lastname@example.org.
 I look forward to hearing from you soon.